 Back in the day, Filipinos helped move each other’s houses from one location to another using bamboo poles—and a lot of community effort.
 (Digital art source)

-Every young kid who went to school in the Philippines learned the term “bayanihan” early on.
+Every kid who went to school in the Philippines learned the term “bayanihan” early on.
 Here’s what they were told:

 The term came from the Tagalog word “bayan,” meaning community or town.
-Back in the day, Filipinos performed bayanihan literally.
-They helped neighbours move houses from one location to another, using large bamboo poles positioned across one shoulder.
+Back then, most houses were made out of nipa, a type of palm.
+Filipinos performed bayanihan literally: they helped neighbours move houses from one location to another, using large bamboo poles positioned across one shoulder.

-And back then, houses were usually made out of nipa, a type of palm.
-This made it a little easier to do the physically challenging task.
-But aside from that, the cultural practice wouldn’t at all be possible without everyone in the community pitching in! 🤝
+This cultural practice wouldn’t at all be possible without everyone in the community pitching in! 🤝

 The word’s meaning has since changed to represent something more intangible: the collective spirit of Filipino people working together towards a common goal.
 Today, Filipinos understand bayanihan as a cultural value centred around the idea of community cooperation and mutual support.

-But it doesn’t stop there.
-Outside of our scope of work, we also strive to embody the spirit of bayanihan through our charity work.
+We also strive to embody the spirit of bayanihan through our charity work.

 Since 2013, we’ve donated 10% of our profits to initiatives such as clean water projects and solar panel installations in poorer communities in the Philippines.